GalenIvanov/Animation-tests/README.md

 # Animation speed

 When you need to play an animation within a `start` reference frame with a different speed, you can use the `speed` parameter.
-It is supported by both simple animations (`from`) and all effects with the expection of `text-fx`
+It is supported by both simple animations (`from`) and all effects with the exception of `text-fx`

 ## Animation speed examples: